USA wildlife vacations guide

-The national animal is, of course, the bald eagle, which soars around large expanses of water such as Katmai National Park, Alaska, the Hudson River in New York State, mangrove swamps of Florida and the Grand Canyon’s Colorado River.
+The USA's national animal is, of course, the bald eagle, which soars around large expanses of water such as Katmai National Park, Alaska, the Hudson River in New York State, mangrove swamps of Florida and the Grand Canyon’s Colorado River.
 Which is more than can be said for lions in the UK.
 Read more in our Wildlife vacations in the USA travel guide.

 Don’t go if…